janrone/SlideAlbum/README.md

 SlideAlbum

-Show the cloud albumas slide .
+Slide the photos of cloud albumas .